RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 * microphone instead of audio
 * barometer instead of pressure
 * infrared instead of proximity

+*** Some sensors may not be implemented in the app and may not have any data.

 Refer to the [SensorData](#sensor-data) section on how to access the data.